Roosevelt, Taylor County, Wisconsin: Geography

 According to the United States Census Bureau, the town has a total area of 34.5 square miles (89.4 km2), of which, 34.4 square miles (89.1 km2) of it is land and 0.1 square miles (0.3 km2) of it (0.38%) is water.

 On the east edge of Roosevelt is Diamond Lake, a Wisconsin State Natural Area, which is managed as an ecological reference area.

 History

 In July 1847 a crew working for the U.S. government surveyed the boundaries of the six mile square which would become Roosevelt.
 Then in June 1854 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of This Township is generally Broken Soil(?) poor 3rd Rate.
 Timber is principally Hemlock.
 There is Some little White Pine Scattered through the Township but of poor quality.
 The Township is well watered with numerous Small Streams.
 There are no Settlers in the Township.

-The Taylor County Board created the Town of Roosevelt in 1905.
+Around 1900 most of what would become Roosevelt was owned by lumber companies, with the Northwestern Lumber Company owning the most, especially in the south half, and Chippewa Lumber and Boom Co. owning some large blocks in the north.
+A map shows a logging dam on the Eau Claire River in section 31.
+No homesteads appeared on the map at this time.
+Big changes were coming soon.

+Around 1905 the J.S.
+Owen Company built a rail line for the Wisconsin Central Railway heading northwest across the town for Ladysmith and Superior.
+That same year the Taylor County Board created the Town of Roosevelt, splitting it off from the initial Town of Little Black, which had spanned the width of Taylor County.

+The 1911 plat map of Roosevelt shows the Wisconsin Central/Soo Line cutting across the township from southeast to northwest, passing through Lublin.
+From Lublin, The Owen Lumber Company has a logging spur branching off to Diamond Lake and beyond.
+A road of some sort heads west from Lublin, following the course of modern County F. More roads cover the southwest corner of the town, which is pretty well settled, with many of the names Polish.
+The map shows two schools in this area and one back in Lublin.
+There is also a well-settled block northeast of Lublin.
+This settlement around Lublin and its continuation into what is now Taft were by far the largest collection of farmer-settlers in western Taylor County at this time - much more than around Gilman.
+Other than those settled areas, most of the town was in the hands of Chippewa Lumber and Boom Co., State Land Co., and the American Immigration Co.
+The transition from logging to farming was well underway.